HB-1406

 Plain Language

-Health carriers must maintain records that specifically identify where and how AI tools are used in claims processing.
-These records must be made available to the New Hampshire Insurance Department upon audit.
-This is an ongoing recordkeeping obligation — carriers need systems to track and document AI tool usage across claims processing functions, not just at time of deployment but on a continuing basis.
-The records must be sufficient for the insurance department to verify compliance with the prohibition on AI-driven code adjustment.
+Health carriers must maintain records that identify which AI tools are used in claims processing.
+These records must be available for inspection by the New Hampshire Insurance Department upon audit.
+This is an ongoing recordkeeping obligation — carriers need a system to track and document AI tool usage in their claims workflows at all times, not just upon request.
+The obligation covers all AI tools used in claims processing, which is broader than the code auditing prohibition in the same section.

 Statutory Text